Configure Feign Client in Spring Boot

 From Property file

 Spring boot comes with default global configurations which are applied to all the feign clients you create.
-Good things is you can change these global configurations from property file such as connection timeout, read timeout and logger level
+The good thing is you can change these global configurations from property files such as connection timeout, read timeout and the logger level

 application.yml